FullStackTypeScriptCourse/course_material/week6_node/README.md

 It would be a good idea to create a `logger.ts` file in the `src` folder and export the logger from this file.

+### Exercises

+Before we start with `express` we're going to use Node.js to create a simple server.
+Express is built on top of Node.js, so it's important to understand how Node.js works before we start using Express.

+**Remember to read the** [Node.js Guide](https://nodejs.org/en/docs/guides/) or one of the other documentations whenever you are in doubt.
+**Reading the documentation is an important part of learning how to use a new tool!**

 #### 1. Create a simple Node.js server

 In this exercise I want you to create a simple Node.js web server that listens on port 3000.